This function calculates the posteior probability Pr(Y | X, data)

 , consisting of the elements values

-, and possibly the elements quantiles
+, quantiles

 ), samples